The Key to Sales Performance

 When people say they "connect" with someone, they are referring to the similarity of their communication preferences and styles.
-We feel more comfortable with people who like to talk at the same pace we do—who are not too pushy or too pliable and who want to get to know about us at about the same time we are ready to share that kind of information.
+We feel more comfortable with people who like to talk at the same pace we do; who are not too pushy or too pliable; who want to get to know about us at about the same time we are ready to share that kind of information.

-Decades of research indicates that people are divided equally across four primary communication styles.
-We call these the four Social Styles: Driver, Expressive, Amiable, and Analytical.
+Decades of research indicate that people are divided equally across four primary communication styles.
+We call these the four Social Styles: Driver, Expressive, Amiable and Analytical.
 When a customer is easy to work with, it is often because you and the customer have the same Social Style.
 When a customer seems difficult to work with, it is because your styles are different.

-Because each style represents about 25% of all customers, most salespeople only share Social Styles with one out of every four customers, and a majority of their sales will tend to come from those customers.
+Because each style represents about 25% of all customers (most salespeople only share Social Styles with one out of every four customers), a majority of their sales will tend to come from those customers.
 But what if salespeople could learn to "connect" with the other 75% of their customers?
 Would they be able to sell more effectively to those customers as well?

 The Performance Measures